Need more information on supporting our students remotely?

 Grading and Evaluations

 Students with disabilities should not be evaluated or graded differently than other students in the class.
 Academic accommodations are not provided to give a student an advantage or to raise or lower academic expectations.
 Rather, accommodations are designed to “level the playing field” and allow the student to demonstrate mastery of the course material.
 Academic accommodations may provide an alternative manner in which a student has access to course information.
 All students, including those with disabilities, should be evaluated at the same level.

 If you are struggling to reach students of various learning styles in your classroom, there is something you can do about it.
 A growing trend in college curriculum is universal design, which helps all students get the most out of their education.
 We are available to work individually with you or provide group workshops on how to integrate universal design into existing and new syllabi.
-For more information, contact the Office of Disability Services at 781.891.2004.
+For more information, contact Disability Services at 781.891.2004.

 Bentley University strives to make web content accessible to all users.
 If you are having difficulty accessing information and need this content in an alternate format, please contact Stephanie Brodeur at 781-891-2004 or email@example.com.